MajidAtaei1993/Tor-Bridges-Collector/README.md

-# Tor Bridges Collector & Archive
+# 🔥Tor Bridges Collector & Archive

 This repository automatically collects, validates, and archives Tor bridges.
 A GitHub Action runs every 1 hours to fetch new bridges from the official Tor Project.

-## Important Notes on IPv6 & WebTunnel
+## 🔥Important Notes on IPv6 & WebTunnel

 1.  **IPv6 Instability:** IPv6 bridges are significantly fewer in number and are often more susceptible to blocking or connection instability compared to IPv4.
 2.  **WebTunnel Overlap:** WebTunnel bridges often use the same endpoint domain for both IPv4 and IPv6.
 Consequently, the IPv6 list is frequently identical to or a subset of the IPv4 list.
 3.  **Recommendation:** For the most reliable connection, **prioritize using IPv4 bridges**.
 Use IPv6 only if IPv4 is completely inaccessible on your network.

-## Bridge Lists
+## 🔥Bridge Lists

 ### Tested & Active (Recommended)
 These bridges from the archive have passed a TCP connectivity test (3 retries, 10s timeout) during the last run.